8 Examples of Mental Health Videos for Raising Public Awareness

-Similar to students-targeted, educational videos for the general public are also basic so that everyone with different demographics can easily understand.
 Keeping it simple to watch while intriguing the audiences to find out more about the experience of living with mental conditions can be a tough challenge.
 But animation can be your savior.
-If you’d like to see how animation can flesh out the social aspects of mental illnesses, here are the videos you’d find helpful.
+If you’d like to see how animated mental health videos can flesh out the social aspects of mental illnesses, here are some of the best examples you’d find helpful.

-1. “I had a black dog, his name is depression”
+1. Mental Health Video Ideas from WHO – “I had a black dog, his name is Depression”

 2. “In Between”

-Now this is technically a short film — but that’s okay, because you can also view it as an animation visual aid that has successfully used the narrative power to add emotions and joy into an otherwise dry, textual subject.
+Now this is technically a short film — but that’s okay because you can also view it as an animation visual aid that has successfully used the narrative power to add emotions and joy to an otherwise dry, textual subject.

-The message is not only beautifully portrayed in this hand-drawn animation, it’s also made unforgettable by the adorable French-influenced style that was used.
-It’s surely a stimulating addition to a class on raising awareness on anxiety for adult learners.
+The message is not only beautifully portrayed in this hand-drawn animation, but it’s also made unforgettable by the adorable French-influenced style that was used.
+It’s surely a stimulating addition to a class on raising awareness of anxiety for adult learners.

 And if this doesn’t help the information covered seem standout, then the ingenious use of background music should definitely do.
 The music in this video fluctuates with the mood and story told, engaging your sense of sound as well as the visual and verbal senses.
 It really pulls you into the world of the video and soon enough, you’d be surprised the lesson is all over.

-This video is rather special — it’s not from an educator per se but from a Youtuber who’s experienced anxiety before.
+This video is rather special — it’s not from an educator but from a YouTuber who’s experienced anxiety before.
 She’s showing people (which is rather like educating them) about what it’s like to be living every day with these thoughts in your head.

 While technically a short movie, this strange story has a lot more meaning under the surface.
-It’s basically a story about a woman who does nothing other than knit.
-In fact, she doesn’t seem to be able to stop knitting at all, even when it leads to her downfall.
+It’s a story about a woman who does nothing other than knit.
+She doesn’t seem to be able to stop knitting at all, even when it leads to her downfall.

-And that’s the magic of animation — you don’t need to be actively teaching in order for you to educate others.
+And that’s the magic of animation — you don’t need to be actively teaching for you to educate others.

 This example comes from Netflix’s mini-docuseries called The Mind, Explained.
-And instead of looking at a mental health issue, the video examines a common solution proposed for these issues: being mindful.
-This often goes hand in hand with breathing techniques and mediation.
+Instead of looking at a mental health issue, the video examines a common solution proposed for these issues: being mindful.
+This often goes hand in hand with breathing techniques and meditation.

 8 best examples of mental health educational videos for raising public awareness - F. Learning Studio